m-watkins123/Hoterevenue-/README.md

 3. What trends can we see in the data?
    - Focus on average daily rate and guests to explore seasonality

-   Create a database ( SQL Server Management Studio) Querying data
+  I Create a database ( SQL Server Management Studio) Querying data
    Exploratory Data Analysis
    Create Data Visualizations using Power BI